A Bold 20-Year Vision for the Future

 City Council Set to Adopt Downtown Specific Plan

-The City of San Carlos is excited to announce that the Public Draft Downtown Specific Plan will be available beginning October 14, 2025, and will be accessible on the project website and at the Development Services Counter located on the first floor at City Hall, San Carlos Library, Adult Community Center, and Youth Center.
+Hard copies are available at the Development Services Counter located on the first floor at City Hall, San Carlos Library, Adult Community Center, and Youth Center.

 After years of thoughtful collaboration, vibrant community engagement, and careful planning, San Carlos is on the brink of an exciting new chapter!
 The long-anticipated Downtown Specific Plan - a comprehensive roadmap for the heart of our city - is entering its final stages of completion.